plippe/chrome-twitter-home/README.md

-chrome_twitter_home
+Twitter's "{searchTerms}" redirect
 ===================

 Visiting Twitter with Google Chrome can be a pain.
-The "{searchTerms}" page is often displayed when you just want to get to the home page.
-If you find it annoying too just install this little Chrome extension.
-With it, the "{searchTerms}" page will never be displayed again.
+Twitter's "{searchTerms}" page is often displayed when you just want to get to its home page.
+If you find it annoying too, just install this little Chrome extension.
+With it, when the "{searchTerms}" page should be displayed, the home page is displayed instead.

+The fastest way to install it is by visiting Google Chrome's extensions store.